 Running economy is an expression of, how much oxygen a person consumes at a given running speed.
-How to improve your run by Running economy means low oxygen consumption at a given speed.
-We could say a runner has a good running economy, if he uses relatively little energy per km.
+How to improve your training by improved running economy means we aims to lower the oxygen consumption at a given speed.
+We could say a runner has a good running economy, if he uses relatively small energy per km.
 It is almost like a car.
 A car that drives 33 km / l has a good fuel economy.

 Good running economy gives good results

 One definition could be: Your running economy is the amount of oxygen per kilogram of body weight you need to run one kilometre.
 A good running economy is therefore your ability to run forward with the least possible energy.
 The running economy can vary at different speeds and particularly on the long distances it has a big impact on your performance.

 If two runners e.g. have the same fitness rate but different running economy, the runner with the bad running economy will be pressed faster and hit his maximum oxygen uptake at a lower running speed.
 The runner with the better running economy, on the other hand, can run at a higher speed compared to his top speed before the lactic acid accumulates in the body.

 Crucial Factors in Running Economy

 Running economy is dependent on many factors including strength, mobility and flexibility of the involved muscles and joints, narrow calves, narrow hips and longer training experience.
 Many factors can improves by training.
 As mentioned running economy has greater relevance and importance the longer you run.
 In a marathon race, it is therefore very important.